 And so I plowed ahead.
 I called games from my couch to practice with my friend and former on-air partner Anthony Herron.
 The former Hawkeye defensive lineman and current Pac-12 lead analyst was invaluable in helping me prep.
 Once I got past the awkward first five minutes of realization that I was calling a football game off my TV, from my couch, with a friend, the practice with him became extremely important.

 I reached out to various play-by-plays to tap into their thoughts about the dynamics of calling a game from the booth.
 I had watched thousands of football games, and worked dozens from the sideline.
 But calling football from the booth is unlike any other sport.
 You’re a mile-high from the action, so you have to decide when to use your binoculars, when to use your monitor, when to trust your eyes, how to use your spotter (who’s there to help point out everything from tacklers, to blocked punts, to identify running backs presnap.)
 My thanks to this group of people who gave me a list of do’s and do not’s … everything from what style of binoculars to use, to how to set up your monitor, what to include on my broadcast boards, to well-timed pep talks.
-From the small to big things, thank you: Joe Beninati, Tim Brando, Eric Collins, Brandon Gaudin, Tom Hart, Kevin Kugler, Beth Mowins, Matt Park, Kate Scott, Mike Tirico, Pam Ward, Ari Wolfe for your time and advice.
+From the small to big things, thank you: Brian Anderson, Joe Beninati, Tim Brando, Eric Collins, Brandon Gaudin, Tom Hart, Kevin Kugler, Beth Mowins, Matt Park, Kate Scott, Mike Tirico, Pam Ward, Ari Wolfe for your time and advice.

 This business is subjective, and it takes people believing in you to give chances.
 All of us have doors opened because someone saw something in you.
 The folks at Big Ten Network, starting with Mark Silverman, Mark Hulsey and Alex Bertsche gave me that shot.